 An example of a logical system can be developed from one of the students' suggestions: 3x = y - 2 and -2x = y + 3, 4x = y - 3 and -3x = y + 4, and so on.

 By the end of the first lesson of the inquiry, all the students had plotted the equations in the prompt on a graph and found the point of intersection.
-Andrew designed a structured inquiry sheet that led students through the rest of the lines of inquiry.
+Michael designed a structured inquiry sheet that led students through the rest of the lines of inquiry.

 October 2018